sales@farahatco.com +9714250025197142500251+ WhatsApp

 • The reason for the inclusion of this exemption in Article 15 is to provide relief to these professionals, who are generally bound by confidentiality requirements and non-disclosure arrangements.

 • Articles 18 and 19 of the AML Law call for the top prioritization of requests for international cooperation related to money laundering and terror financing.
-UAE authorities are specifically obliged to provide assistance with the collection of documentation, interrogation of witnesses and suspects, and the extradition of suspects.
+UAE authorities are specifically obliged to assist with the collection of documentation, interrogation of witnesses and suspects, and the extradition of suspects.

 • Article 19(2) specifically provides that requests for international cooperation shall not be declined if the crime involves tax or financial affairs, is related to politics, is under investigation and/or prosecution locally or internationally (unless it impedes the local investigation and/or prosecution), or because of confidentiality constraints on the concerned financial institution or DNFBPs, unless such restrictions are imposed in terms of UAE legislation.